 I was watching a YouTube video recently where the presenter mentioned that someone had acquired a copy of his phone sim code and then got into his social media profile.
 I then heard on the TV of an Australian who had her data stolen (not the phone) and somehow they then had access to her bank account.
 Not only that, they were able to cancel her account with the telephone service provider so she had a phone she also could not use.

 Not sure how, I thought the sim card only contained contacts, not the actual phone content.
 It got me thinking though, and I thought I would share my thoughts.

 I pondered the question, how easy would it be for someone who simply stole my phone to access my data?

 Most phone apps don’t require logging in unless you make a point of always logging out when you close down.
 Some apps simply don’t have a logout option.

 If someone can access your email, then they can simply ask for a password reset for most important sites.

-Two tier access is great but it is not helpful if thieves have the phone.
+Two tier authentification is great but it is not helpful if thieves have the phone.

 Whilst a pin lock on the phone is a pain, I feel it is a good idea.
 However, I guess it can eventually be broken.
 However, it should give you time to change important passwords and advise your telephone provider to get a stop on the phone number.